Floobits/flukes/README.md

 });
 ```

-Models can also be bassed to the mixin directly:
+Models can be passed to the mixin directly:
 ```javascript
 someModel = new Model({field: "b"});
 View = React.createClass({